Skip to content

 Properties:

-To resolve this error, add ConditionAandB to the Conditions section of your template, and then use ConditionAandB as the condition for the EC2RouteA resource.
-See the following example JSON and YAML templates.
+To resolve this error, add ConditionAandB to the Conditions section of your template.
+Then, use ConditionAandB as the condition for the EC2RouteA resource.

 {